ChaitanyaKolchalwar0/Bank-Management-System/README.md

 * def delete_account():
     This function helps us to delete your exixting account.
 * def update_account():
-    This function helps us to upadte or modify the account details.
+    This function helps us to update or modify the account details.
+* def Interest_Generate():
+    This function helps us to generate interest for the respective customer.